 Clinical trials create a platform for an array of new treatment options.
 The treatment methods used in these trials are often unavailable to those who aren’t participating and are sometimes the only treatment option left for those who are.
 It may even be the most effective treatment available.

 Discovering new methods of treating mesothelioma is patently dependent on clinical trials.
-The treatment options, drugs and surgical procedures that are used by specialists today were first shown to be effective in clinical trials all with the hope of moving closer to a “cure”.
+The treatment options, drugs and surgical procedures for mesothelioma that are used by specialists today were first shown to be effective in clinical trials all with the hope of moving closer to a “cure”.

 Why Choose a Clinical Trial?